dcm224/dcm224.github.io/README.md

 But it’s not a secret

-The dollar sign defines the struggle
+The dollar sign doesn't just define the struggle

 Being white is like being born inside a bubble